teadocs/numpy-cn/docs/reference/ufuncs.md

 All ufuncs take optional keyword arguments.
 Most of these represent advanced usage and will not typically be used.

-*out*
+- *out*

   *New in version 1.6.*

   The first output can be provided as either a positional or a keyword parameter.
 Keyword ‘out’ arguments are incompatible with positional ones.

   *New in version 1.10.*

   The ‘out’ keyword argument is expected to be a tuple with one entry per output (which can be *None* for arrays to be allocated by the ufunc).
   For ufuncs with a single output, passing a single array (instead of a tuple holding a single array) is also valid.

   Passing a single array in the ‘out’ keyword argument to a ufunc with multiple outputs is deprecated, and will raise a warning in numpy 1.10, and an error in a future release.

   If ‘out’ is None (the default), a uninitialized return array is created.
   The output array is then filled with the results of the ufunc in the places that the broadcast ‘where’ is True.
 If ‘where’ is the scalar True (the default), then this corresponds to the entire output being filled.
   Note that outputs not explicitly filled are left with their uninitialized values.

-*where*
+- *where*

   *New in version 1.7.*

   Accepts a boolean array which is broadcast together with the operands.
   Values of True indicate to calculate the ufunc at that position, values of False indicate to leave the value in the output alone.
 This argument cannot be used for generalized ufuncs as those take non-scalar input.

   Note that if an uninitialized return array is created, values of False will leave those values **uninitialized**.

-*axes*
+- *axes*

   *New in version 1.15.*

   A list of tuples with indices of axes a generalized ufunc should operate on.
 For instance, for a signature of ``(i,j),(j,k)->(i,k)`` appropriate for matrix multiplication, the base elements are two-dimensional matrices and these are taken to be stored in the two last axes of each argument.
   The corresponding axes keyword would be ``[(-2, -1), (-2, -1), (-2, -1)]``.
   For simplicity, for generalized ufuncs that operate on 1-dimensional arrays (vectors), a single integer is accepted instead of a single-element tuple, and for generalized ufuncs for which all outputs are scalars, the output tuples can be omitted.

-*axis*
+- *axis*

   *New in version 1.15.*

   A single axis over which a generalized ufunc should operate.
 This is a short-cut for ufuncs that operate over a single, shared core dimension, equivalent to passing in ``axes`` with entries of ``(axis,)`` for each single-core-dimension argument and ``()`` for all others.
 For instance, for a signature ``(i),(i)->()``, it is equivalent to passing in ``axes=[(axis,), (axis,), ()]``.

-*keepdims*
+- *keepdims*

   *New in version 1.15.*

   If this is set to *True*, axes which are reduced over will be left in the result as a dimension with size one, so that the result will broadcast correctly against the inputs.
 This option can only be used for generalized ufuncs that operate on inputs that all have the same number of core dimensions and with outputs that have no core dimensions , i.e., with signatures like ``(i),(i)->()`` or ``(m,m)->()``.
 If used, the location of the dimensions in the output can be controlled with ``axes`` and ``axis``.

-*casting*
+- *casting*

   *New in version 1.6.*

   May be ‘no’, ‘equiv’, ‘safe’, ‘same_kind’, or ‘unsafe’.
   See [``can_cast``](generated/numpy.can_cast.html#numpy.can_cast) for explanations of the parameter values.

   Provides a policy for what kind of casting is permitted.
 For compatibility with previous versions of NumPy, this defaults to ‘unsafe’ for numpy < 1.7.
   In numpy 1.7 a transition to ‘same_kind’ was begun where ufuncs produce a DeprecationWarning for calls which are allowed under the ‘unsafe’ rules, but not under the ‘same_kind’ rules.
 From numpy 1.10 and onwards, the default is ‘same_kind’.

-*order*
+- *order*

   *New in version 1.6.*

   Specifies the calculation iteration order/memory layout of the output array.
   Defaults to ‘K’.
 ‘C’ means the output should be C-contiguous, ‘F’ means F-contiguous, ‘A’ means F-contiguous if the inputs are F-contiguous and not also not C-contiguous, C-contiguous otherwise, and ‘K’ means to match the element ordering of the inputs as closely as possible.

-*dtype*
+- *dtype*

   *New in version 1.6.*

   Overrides the dtype of the calculation and output arrays.
 Similar to *signature*.

 *subok*

   *New in version 1.6.*

   Defaults to true.
 If set to false, the output will always be a strict array, not a subtype.

-*signature*
+- *signature*

+  Either a data-type, a tuple of data-types, or a special signature string indicating the input and output types of a ufunc.
+This argument allows you to provide a specific signature for the 1-d loop to use in the underlying calculation.
+If the loop specified does not exist for the ufunc, then a TypeError is raised.
+Normally, a suitable loop is found automatically by comparing the input types with what is available and searching for a loop with data-types to which all inputs can be cast safely.
+This keyword argument lets you bypass that search and choose a particular loop.
+A list of available signatures is provided by the types attribute of the ufunc object.
+For backwards compatibility this argument can also be provided as sig, although the long form is preferred.
+Note that this should not be confused with the generalized ufunc [signature](https://www.numpy.org/devdocs/reference/c-api/generalized-ufuncs.html#details-of-signature) that is stored in the signature attribute of the of the ufunc object.

 *extobj*

+  a list of length 1, 2, or 3 specifying the ufunc buffer-size, the error mode integer, and the error call-back function.
+Normally, these values are looked up in a thread-specific dictionary.
+Passing them here circumvents that look up and uses the low-level specification provided for the error mode.
+This may be useful, for example, as an optimization for calculations requiring many ufunc calls on small arrays in a loop.

 ### Attributes

 There are some informational attributes that universal functions possess.
 None of the attributes can be set.

+attribute | description
+---|---
 __doc__ | A docstring for each ufunc.
 The first part of the docstring is dynamically generated from the number of outputs, the name, and the number of inputs.
 The second part of the docstring is provided at creation time and stored with the ufunc.
+__name__ | The name of the ufunc.

+method | description
 ---|---
-__name__ | The name of the ufunc.

 [ufunc.nin](generated/numpy.ufunc.nin.html#numpy.ufunc.nin) | The number of inputs.
----|---
 [ufunc.nout](generated/numpy.ufunc.nout.html#numpy.ufunc.nout) | The number of outputs.
 [ufunc.nargs](generated/numpy.ufunc.nargs.html#numpy.ufunc.nargs) | The number of arguments.
 [ufunc.ntypes](generated/numpy.ufunc.ntypes.html#numpy.ufunc.ntypes) | The number of types.